 Whether the eligibility changes for Plan F and C deliver the expected reduction in use is a social experiment because no one knows the answer.
 As a Medicare beneficiary, the best you can do is choose the Medicare supplement that best suits your specific needs.

-Medicare Plan F wasn’t phased out for beneficiaries who became eligible for Medicare before 2020, so they can choose between Plan F and Plan G.
+Medicare Plan F wasn’t phased out for beneficiaries who became eligible for Medicare before 2021, so they can choose between Plan F and Plan G..

 Going without a supplement can be financially devastating.

 The high deductible Plan F is not going away in 2020.
-Like the regular Plan F, the high deductible version will have restricted eligibility after January 1, 2020.
+Like the regular Plan F, the high deductible version restricted eligibility on January 1, 2020.
 New Medicare beneficiaries can buy a high deductible version of Plan G (HDG) instead of HDF.
 Since the plan won’t cover the deductible for Part B, the Part B deductible will apply to the high deductible.

 I’m Currently on Plan F: Should I Change to Another Plan?